lncd/bebop/README.txt

 3. The admin interface has been replaced by standard WordPress and BuddyPress markup, resulting in a more "WordPressy" feel.
 4. The user interface has been replaced by standard WordPress and BuddyPress markup, resulting in a more "WordPressy" feel.
 5. Import scripts that require an API key now log to the general log instead of the error log incase a API key is not found.
 Changed because it is not specifically a Bebop error, but a user error.
+6. changes admin settings link in OER providers to a button.

 Bug fixes
 1. A bug was fixed which made the OER filter tab dislay the wrong text.